-The Canadian Intellectual Property Office is pleased to offer the following two webinars, which provide information on all the changes that will apply to opposition and section 45 proceedings as of June 17, 2019.
+The Canadian Intellectual Property Office is pleased to offer the following three webinars, which provide information on all the changes now in effect at the Trademarks Opposition Board, further to the coming into force of the amended Trademarks Act, the new Trademarks Regulations and further to the accession of Canada to the trademark treaties.
 If you are an intellectual property professional, organization, business or entrepreneur with an interest in this area, you will surely find these webinars to be useful and informative.

 This first one-hour webinar reviews how the changes to the Trademarks Act, the Trademarks Regulations and to the Trademarks Opposition Board’s practice notices affect procedural issues in opposition and section 45 proceedings.

 This second one-hour webinar reviews the upcoming changes to the Trademarks Regulations with respect to opposition and section 45 proceedings for protocol applications and registrations.

 This third one-hour webinar provides a demonstration of the Trademarks Opposition Board's new and improved e-Services for opposition and section 45 proceedings.

 Questions from participants

 Q1: Is it possible to enter multiple opponents?